itscodenation/curriculum-15-16/units/11-bootstrap/lessons/2-responsive/README.md

 ### Closing

-Today you learned about Twitter bootstrap.
-This is important because Bootstrap allows us to create clean and elegant HTML without writing additional CSS
+Today you learned how to make pages responsive.
+This is an increasingly important feature for websites as more and more people access the web via smartphones and tablets.

 #### Homework